willferreira/mscproject/README.md

     3. cd munkres-1.0.7
     4. issuing the command: **python setup.py install**, at the command prompt

 You should now have all you need to run the code.
-The following is a description of what you can run, and what output it produces:

-cd into the bin/ directory in the project.
+Now, cd into the bin/ directory in the project.
 From here you can run the following:

 **python run_train_test.py**

     - trains the model on the EmergentLite training data-set, and then runs the trained model on the test data-set.
       All the features are used in the model, namely: Q,BoWHed,BoWRef,I,BoW,AlgnW2V,AlgnPPDB,RootDist,NegAlgn,SVO.
-The output consists.
       The output should look something like this:

       Feature set: ['Q', 'BoWHed', 'BoWRef', 'I', 'BoW', 'AlgnW2V', 'AlgnPPDB', 'RootDist', 'NegAlgn', 'SVO']
       >> Training classifier <<